Mission-fit -- mission briefing

 Discussion questions

-1. What does "mission-fit" mean and why is it important in fulfilling the mission of making Christlike disciples in the nations?
+1. What does "mission-fit" mean, and why might it be important in our attempts to fulfill the mission of making Christlike disciples in the nations?

 2. How can individuals and organizations ensure that their programs, people, and resources align with their stated mission of making Christlike disciples in the nations?